luke-c-newell/PyBer_Analysis/README.md

 ![City_type_df](https://github.com/luke-c-newell/PyBer_Analysis/blob/main/Resources/city_type_df.png)
 ### Multiple line chart of total fares by city type
 This multiple line chart shows the weekly sum of total fares collected for each city type from January 2019 to April 2019.
-Urban cities saw the highest revenue for each week, with Rural cities seeing the lowest fares over the same period.
-See code found in the PyBer_Challenge file to understand the method used to create this dataframe.
+Urban cities saw the highest revenue for each week, with rural cities seeing the lowest fares over the same period.
+The code found in the PyBer_Challenge file describes the method used to create this chart.

 ![PyBer_fare_summary](https://github.com/luke-c-newell/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)
 ### Differences between data for each city type
 1. Total Rides
-Rural cities saw the lowest number of total rides with 125 whereas urban cities saw the largest number of rides with 1625 which is 13x larger than the number of rural rides.
+Rural cities saw the lowest number of total rides with 125, whereas urban cities saw the largest number of rides with 1625.
+This is 13x as many rides when compared to rural cities.
 Suburban cities had 5x more rides than rural cities with 625 total rides.
 2. Total Drivers
 Urban cities had the largest number of drivers with 2405 total drivers over the period of the analysis.
-Suburban cities had 490 drivers but rural cities had the lowest number of drivers with 78.
+Suburban cities had 490 drivers whereas rural cities had the lowest number of drivers with 78.
 3. Total Fares
 Urban cities had the highest total fares with $39,854, suburban cities had a total fare volume of $19,356 and rural cities had the lowest total fares with $4,327.
-This trend matches the trend for total rides and total drivers, which all saw urban cities with the largest total volume.
+This matches the trend for total rides and total drivers, which all saw urban cities with the largest total volume.
 4. Average Fare per Ride
 In contrast to the three previous metrics, the largest average fare per ride was in rural cities, with an average fare of $34.
 Suburban cities had an average fare per ride of $30, with urban cities seeing the lowest average fare at $24.
 5. Average Fare per Driver